DevExpress/devextreme-documentation/api-reference/10 UI Components/dxResponsiveBox/1 Configuration/rows/screen.md

     </tr>
 </table>

-[note] When this option is undefined, the row is rendered on all screens.
+[note] When this property is undefined, the row is rendered on all screens.

 #####See Also#####
 - [ResponsiveBox - Create the Layout Grid](/concepts/05%20Widgets/ResponsiveBox/10%20Create%20the%20Layout%20Grid.md '/Documentation/Guide/UI_Components/ResponsiveBox/Create_the_Layout_Grid/')